notgamer-modrinth/remob_description/README.md

 **Counter(s):**
 - **Boats** and other things that can trap it into place.
-- **Defeat it with your fist**, since the damage dealt doesn't matter, only the ammount of hits that does.
+- **Defeat it with your fist**, since the damage dealt doesn't matter, only the amount of hits that does.

 **Abilities:**
 - **Immune to fire and any poison effects.**